mrkkrp/markkarpov.com/tutorial/exceptions.md

 `Exception`. `displayException` (which was added later) allows us to define a human-readable representation of exception, which is by default `show`-based.

+The `backtraceDesired` method was added in `base-4.20.0.0` (shipped with GHC 9.10) as part of the machinery for automatically collecting backtraces when an exception is thrown.
+It lets an exception type opt out of backtrace collection; the default is `True`, meaning that backtraces are gathered by default.
+We will come back to backtraces in a moment.

 Of course, the interesting part of the definition here is the `toException` and `fromException` methods: they provide a way to inject and project an